-Laptops, and all technology equipment associated with the device are on loan to students and remain the property of PUENTE Charter School.
+- Laptops, and all technology equipment associated with the device are on loan to students and remain the property of PUENTE Charter School. - All users of the school technological equipment must comply at all times with PUENTE Charter School policies. - All use of the technology equipment must support education.

-- All users of the school technological equipment must comply at all times with PUENTE Charter School policies. - All use of the technology equipment must support education. - Students are expected to keep the equipment in good condition: Keep the laptop away from extreme heat, cold, food, drinks, pets, and very small children.
+- Students are expected to keep the equipment in good condition: Keep the laptop away from extreme heat, cold, food, drinks, pets, and very small children.
 Students should not leave the laptop in a vehicle, put stickers or markings on the laptop. - Please store the laptop on a desk or table.
 Do not place items on top of a laptop when it is not in use and do not store it on the floor. - Do not change the desktop backgrounds, screensavers, modify files, data or passwords. - Do not download music, games, images, videos, or install or remove software, change system settings without the permission of a teacher. - Do not attempt to access sites blocked by the school's filtering system. - Families are expected to report any damage to their device as soon as possible.
 This means no later than the next school day. - Do not disassemble or attempt any repairs or modifications. - Equipment may not be loaned to any other person for any reason.
-Families are held financially responsible for any loss of components. - Please charge the laptop fully at the end of each day. - Notify the School Administration and IT Manager upon occurrence of any loss to, damage to, or malfunctioning of any part of the mobile device for any reason. - If equipment is stolen, the school must be notified. - Please return the mobile device in the same condition in which it was issued.
+Families are held financially responsible for any loss of components. - Please charge the laptop fully at the end of each day. - Notify the School Administration and IT Manager upon occurrence of any loss to, damage to, or malfunctioning of any part of the mobile device for any reason. - If equipment is stolen, the school must be notified. - Please return the mobile device in the same condition in which it was issued. - PUENTE Charter School shall make a diligent effort to filter the inappropriate or harmful matter accessible through the Internet, and students shall also take responsibility not to initiate access to inappropriate or harmful matter while using District technology.